A large number of our sites make ideal filming backdrops.

 Filming and/or photography at a National Monument or historic site can only take place with prior written permission issued through your OPW liaison contact.

-Requests are assessed on a case-by-case basis taking in to account factors such as likely visitor numbers, existing scheduled events, planned maintenance work and site-specific sensitivities such as access, masonry, or wildlife habitats.
+Requests are assessed on a case-by-case basis taking into account factors such as likely visitor numbers, existing scheduled events, planned maintenance work and site-specific sensitivities such as access, masonry, or wildlife habitats.

 Fees & Remediation Deposits

 Additional charges may be applicable depending on your requirements.
 For example, the cost to OPW Heritage Services of providing additional staffing to supervise your filming or loss of admissions income if the site needs to close to visitors.
-Other elements that carry additional charges include:

 Cancellation Fee: Once filming arrangements have been confirmed and your Permission Letter issued, cancellation will incur a charge of half the agreed fee.
 Cancellation with less than 48 hours’ notice will be charged the full agreed fee.

 Paranormal filming – The OPW does not promote the use of its sites for the investigation of alleged paranormal activity and we do not allow activities that might damage the integrity of the site.
-Filming requests of this nature are unlikely to be granted permission.

 OPW Heritage Services defines filming as Promotional, where our organisation and our sites are being directly promoted as places to visit, as opposed to media exposure only.